Eeems-Org/remarkable.guide/src/tech/dualboot.rst

 Choosing the versions
 =====================

 Before starting, you should know what versions to dualboot, depending on hat you want to do.
-For toltec, it is recommended to follow :doc:`this guide <../guide/software/toltec>`, while for rM hacks, you should read `the table on their github repo <https://github.com/mb1986/rm-hacks>`_.
+For toltec, it is recommended to follow :doc:`the toltec guide <../guide/software/toltec>`, while for rM hacks, you should read `the table on their github repo <https://github.com/mb1986/rm-hacks>`_.

 Downgrading/Upgrading the OS
 ============================